frankmcsherry/materialize/doc/developer/arrangements.md

 The index is by `key`, which will be important in understanding when arrangements can be shared and reused.
 Materialize will attempt to choose a `key` to ensure that the data are well distributed.
 For example, if a collection has a primary key, Materialize will default to this key for an arrangement.
+If Materialize cannot find a clear key, it will use the entire record as the key.
 Each of `key` and `val` can be `()`, corresponding to "no key" and "the key is the value", respectively.

 To investigate the existing arrangements, query the `mz_arrangement_sizes` logging source.